NautilusTrader

 What gets reset:

-• All trading state (orders, positions, account balances)
+• All trading state (orders, positions, account balances).

-• Engine counters and timestamps
+• Engine counters and timestamps.

 What persists:

-• Data added via .add_data() (use .clear_data() to drop it)
+• Data added via .add_data() (use .clear_data() to remove).

-• Instruments (required to match the persisted data)
+• Instruments (must match the persisted data).

-• Venue configurations
+• Venue configurations.

 Instrument handling: